 The impact

 The YMCA currently offers early education to children ages 6 weeks to 4 years old in six preschools throughout the Austin area.
 This is done through their Extend-A-Care YMCA Early Education programs.
-The new facility will allow them to teach 800-1,000 students per day compared to their current 130 students, Kuras said.
+The new facility will allow them to teach about 100 additional students per day and future YMCA Tomorrow Academy locations will enable the YMCA to serve 800-1,000 students, Kuras said.

 “Those early years make the biggest difference in children learning to read and being really ready for kindergarten then thriving throughout their education, so that will have a really big impact,” Kuras said.